Work. Play. Think. Make gathering magic at this marvelous center for the arts in Marin.

 Headlands Center for the Arts is part of the Golden Gate National Recreation Area, one of the largest urban parks in the world well known for its rich biodiversity, a result of the unique geology and the variety of habitats and microclimates in the region.
 The park encompasses 59 miles of bay and ocean shoreline and has military fortifications that span centuries of California history, from the Spanish conquistadors to Cold War–era Nike missile sites.

 (Prices listed here are estimates only & are subject to change)

 Does this include catering fees?

 from $55 to $100

-Venue flat fee of $6,000 for a full-day Saturday buyout.
+Venue flat fee starts at $5,500 for a full-day Saturday buyout.
 Catering, tax, and service charge assessed separately.

 Additional Insurance May Be Required Depending On The Event

 Celebrations Hosted Here Since

 Indoor & Outdoor Venue Spaces Available

 Client Must Use The Catering Provided By The Venue